grid-line

 Indeed, it seems likely that the surge in RedNote interest is at least partly a kind of protest against the ban, with US users deliberately seeking out another Chinese platform.

 TikTok is owned by ByteDance, which has consistently denied links to the Chinese government.
-It has also argued that closing down the app would affect the free speech rights of its US users, a point supported by numerous content creators.
+It has also argued that closing down the app would affect the free speech rights of its US users – a point supported by numerous content creators.

 The bill requiring ByteDance to sell by January 19 was signed into law by Joe Biden last April.
 Congress included the condition as part of wide-ranging legislation that determined foreign aid packages for Ukraine and Israel.

-The potential TikTok ban in the US is highly significant.
+A potential TikTok ban in the US is highly significant.
 The social video app has risen to rival Instagram in terms of popularity.

-And TikTok users are highly engaged.
+And TikTok users are highly engaged when compared to social media users more generally.

 Active Instagram users in the US average 11 hours and 55 minutes on the platform per month.
-Active TikTok users average 41 hours and 42 minutes.

 Americans are way above the worldwide average when it comes to spending time on the TikTok app.